nathanlesage/cv/README.md

 ## How To Use

-This repository basically contains four files:
+This repository basically contains five files:

-* README.md: This file
+* `README.md`: This file
-* CV.md: The Markdown source code that also includes all of the data
+* `CV.md`: The Markdown source code that also includes all of the data
-* cv.template.tex: The actual CV template
+* `cv.template.tex`: The actual CV template
-* CV.pdf: A rendered version of the CV, built using Zettlr
+* `CV.pdf`: A rendered version of the CV, built using Zettlr
-* CV.png: The first page of my CV for demonstration purposes (not necessarily up to date)
+* `CV.png`: The first page of my CV for demonstration purposes (not necessarily up to date)

-What you’ll need personally is basically just the CV.md and the cv.template.tex files.
+What you’ll need personally is basically just the `CV.md` and the `cv.template.tex` files.

 ### Adding Your Own Data

-After downloading the files you want to edit the file, since it obviously includes my data, not yours.
+After downloading the files you want to edit the file `CV.md`, since it obviously includes my data, not yours.
 I have attempted to structure it as simple as possible.
 There are basically two types of data that you can use:

 - General metadata (name, occupation, address, and some template stuff)
 - Sections with the actual data